evanchiu/tele-js/README.md

   * Make an empty directory named `empty` in your home directory for monitoring without exposing your files
   * Go to Task Scheduler and set up two tasks
     * Show Listings
+      * Run program whether user is logged on or not
       * Trigger: At startup
       * Run a program: `http-server`
       * Arguments: `"C:\Users\Public\Recorded TV" -p 1077`
       * Uncheck configuration to kill it after 3 days
     * Monitor Listing
+      * Run program whether user is logged on or not
       * Trigger: At startup
       * Run a program: `http-server`
       * Arguments: `"C:\Users\Users\evan\empty" -p 10077`
       * Uncheck configuration to kill it after 3 days
+* Configure Windows Firewall
+  * Search start menu for "Allow a program through Windows Firewall"
+    * Change Settings
+    * Allow another program...
+    * Node.js

 ### Monitoring Setup
 * I set up monitoring, so I know when this thing goes down